jollygoodcode/rails-carrier/README.md

 Things to note before we begin:

-- For viewing/editing files, please download and use [Sublime Text Editor](http://www.sublimetext.com/2).
+- For viewing/editing files, please download and use [Atom](https://atom.io/) or [Sublime Text Editor](http://www.sublimetext.com/2).
-- Please feel free to report any problems to [GitHub Issues](https://github.com/jollygoodcode/rails-carrier/issues) or [email us](mailto: winston@jollygoodcode.com).
+- Please feel free to report any problems to [GitHub Issues](https://github.com/jollygoodcode/rails-carrier/issues) or [email us](mailto: hello@jollygoodcode.com).

 ----